brettohland/fuckingformatstyle/content/_includes/faq.md

 ### Performance

-Creating an instance of a `Formatter` subclass is expensive and Apple's documentation doesn't go out of it's way to tell you that.
+Creating an instance of a `Formatter` subclass is expensive and Apple's documentation doesn't go out of its way to tell you that.
 An easy trap to fall into is re-initializing a formatter every time you'd like to display some data as a string.

 This isn't too bad if you're re-creating a formatter once per `UIView`, but if you make the mistake of creating a new formatter for every cell in a `UICollectionView`, you're going to be in pain.

 `FormatStyle` works like you expect it, and it handles everything behind the scenes.

 [Kahn Winter did a bunch of performance testing](https://mobile.twitter.com/thecoolwinter/status/1525562833689247747?s=20&t=kSGBR5hYzEAJF6AacIbn0g) and found that `FormatStyle` use is slightly more performant than correctly re-using `Formatter` subclasses correctly.

 So the main benefit to their use is…